In Short

 Unilateral Contracts vs Bilateral Contracts

 Unilateral agreements differ from bilateral agreements because they only require a commitment from the offeror.
 A bilateral contract becomes legally enforceable when both parties have made an offer and come to an agreement about the terms of the contract.
-This usually involves a written agreement, where both parties make mutual promises which results in valid contract formation.
+This usually involves a written agreement, where both parties make mutual promises which result in valid contract formation- most contracts you will enter into are bilateral contracts.

 Another example is an invitation to tender.
 For example, suppose you make an advertisement to consider an offer for tender.
 In that case, you may have created a unilateral contract where you are obliged to consider the offers you receive.